 All existing buildings are subject to decommissioning of the existing heating system for the building's space-heating scope of work.
+Projects that are unable to safely decommission existing heating systems are not eligible for incentives.

-To be eligible to participate in the SMB sector of the Program, all the following statements must be true:
+To be eligible to participate in the Small Biz sector of the Program, all the following statements must be true:

-- The customer must have an active direct metered Con Edison electric account and, when installed, the heat pumps' usage must be billed to this account. - The customer must have an average peak demand of less than 300 kW on a rolling 12-month basis. - The customer has not previously received Clean Heat incentives. - The site must be occupied year-round. - Equipment must be installed after the customer signs and submits a signed Preliminary Incentive Offer Letter ("PIOL") from Con Edison and allows for pre-installation inspection.

-Installed HPs must be used for heating to displace existing fossil fuel or electric space heating and/or DHW usage and cannot be used only for cooling.
+- The customer must have an active direct metered Con Edison electric account and, when installed, the heat pumps' usage must be billed to this account. - The customer must have an average peak demand of less than 300 kW on a rolling 12-month basis. - The customer has not previously received Clean Heat incentives. - The site must be occupied year-round. - Equipment must be installed after the customer signs and submits a signed Preliminary Incentive Offer Letter ("PIOL") from Con Edison and allows for pre-installation inspection. - Installed HPs must be used for heating to displace existing fossil fuel or electric space heating and/or DHW usage and cannot be used only for cooling.